 In addition to my academic work, I am a Clinical and Forensic Psychologist in Nova Scotia.
-I run a small virtual private practice and have space for new clients (interested clients can book a free 20 minute initial consultation).
+I have a small virtual private practice and have space for new clients (interested clients can book a free 20 minute initial consultation).
 I have a diverse clinical background providing evidence-based assessment and treatment to adolescents and adults in forensic, hospital, and private practice settings.
 I have experience conducting diagnostic, cognitive, risk, personality, malingering, and specialized forensic assessments (e.g., criminal responsibility, section 34 assessments).
 I also have experience providing evidence-based treatment for a wide range of mental health disorders in individual and group format.
 I have presented clinical workshops and trainings to student trainees, healthcare professionals, and lawyers.

 For more information about my background please see my CV: Stephens CV June 2021